-Built-in functions in DB2 SQL are critical to your SQL query tuning.
-Read my other post on built-in functions.
+Built-in functions in DB2 SQL are useful for SQL query tuning.
+Here is my other post on built-in functions.

-- The value returned to the string is unsigned, meaning that it is based on the absolute value of the numeric value supplied.
-The decimal point is also excluded from the string value.
+Below example returns a string, which is unsigned, meaning that it is based on the absolute value of the numeric value supplied.
+Also it will exclude decimal portion.

 SELECT SUBSTR(DIGITS(DTEFLD),5,2) || ‘/’ ||